Public display of affection: Same-sex

 Top: Two topless women hug and kiss each other in public during New York City's Dyke March, a visibility march for lesbians.
 Bottom: Two gay men kiss in public.

-Public displays of affection between individuals of the same sex may or may not suggest homosexuality depending on the cultural context.
+Public displays of affection between individuals of the same sex may (or may not) suggest homosexuality depending on the cultural context.
 For example, in many African cultures it is socially acceptable for people of the same sex to participate in public displays of affection, whereas in other countries such as the United States and Portugal, it is considered to be indicative of homosexuality.
-Public displays of affection tend to be determined largely by culture, which greatly influences perceptions of same-sex PDA.

 In the contemporary Western society, attitudes towards same-sex public displays of affection vary across cities much like they vary across countries.
 In populations where the majority of individuals have high cultural values and are more accommodating, same-sex or same-gender public displays of affection are more likely to occur.

 Intolerance for homosexual PDA is commonplace in large swathes of society in many different cultures.
-For instance, in Portugal, LGBT individuals only act in ways that contend contemporary ideals and political/economic agendas.
-Homosexual individuals in Portugal are less likely to partake in public displays of affection because their society is extremely critical of the act.
+For instance, in Portugal, LGBT individuals are less likely to partake in public displays of affection because their society is extremely critical of the act.
 They believe that by behaving according to what society deems appropriate, (e.g., only opposite-sex couples should partake in acts of public displays of affection), they are protecting themselves from being categorized as abnormal, odd, or deviant.
-Although same-sex marriage has been legal in Portugal since June 2010 (see Same-sex marriage in Portugal), LGBT people still refrain from public displays of affection for the most part.
+Although same-sex marriage has been legal in Portugal since June 2010 (see Same-sex marriage in Portugal), Queer individuals still refrain from public displays of affection for the most part.

-In a Colorado high school, two yearbook staff resigned after they were informed that they could not print the relationship page because it had a photo of two females holding hands.
+In a Colorado high school, two yearbook staff resigned after they were informed that they could not print the relationship page because it had a photo of two young women holding hands.
 A spokesman for the New York City Gay and Lesbian Anti-Violence Project declared in 2007 that "people are still verbally harassed and physically attacked daily for engaging in simple displays of affection in public.
 Everything changes the minute we kiss".